kavag/wordpress-template/README.md

-# wordpress-template
+# Wordpress template
-An simple Wordpress template.
+An simple Wordpress template which you can use for Wordpress only.

+# Changing the styles
+For your own style accepting, just edit blog.css file.